Arthur Annesley, 1st Earl of Anglesey1

 F, #5462, b.
 9 January 1620, d. circa January 1697/98

-She lived Oxhey.3 She was Hertfordshire.3 A Baron Exchequer.3 From 24 April 1638, her married name became Annesley.2 As a result of her marriage, Elizabeth Altham was styled as Viscountess Valentia on 22 November 1660.
-As a result of her marriage, Elizabeth Altham was styled as Countess Anglesey on 20 April 1661.
+From 24 April 1638, her married name became Annesley.2 After her marriage, Elizabeth Altham was styled as Viscountess of Valentia on 22 November 1660.
+After her marriage, Elizabeth Altham was styled as Countess of Anglesey on 20 April 1661.
+Her last will was dated 18 May 1686.

 Children of Elizabeth Altham and Arthur Annesley, 1st Earl of Anglesey